 In today's data-driven society, individuals carrying smartphones and interacting with social media networks have agreed, often without conscious consideration, to policies that grant service providers explicit rights to harvest and utilize personal data on a massive scale.
-These include companies like Google and Facebook that offer "free" services for a value exchange of our data.
+These massive companies offer "free" services for a value exchange of our data.

 There currently exists a paradox in our internet culture.
 As a generation, we are simultaneously obsessed with publicity and privacy.
 While we publish and post details about our lives online, at the same time we demand the most advanced privacy protection software.
 An unprecedented degree of potential exposure comes with the current mode of existence.